Close Menu

 “As a precaution, residents are reminded not to touch or attempt to help wild birds and to keep pets on a leash to prevent contact.”

-Officials in Brampton are also alerting residents after several dead waterfowl were found near local waterways.
+Officials in Brampton are also alerting residents after several dead waterfowl were found near local bodies of water.

-The city reports that multiple deceased waterfowl were discovered around Professor’s Lake and Reginald Conover Pond.
+The city reports that multiple deceased waterfowl were spotted around Professor’s Lake and Reginald Conover Pond.

-Officials believe avian influenza is likely responsible for these deaths.
+Officials suspect avian influenza may be behind these deaths.

 With files from Joseph Ryan